 - Evaluate strategic action alternatives, and make sound strategic decisions

 - Identify and optimize among a range of options managers can take to effectively execute strategy

-- Integrate the knowledge and skills gained in other business/ accounting courses, show you how the various pieces of the operation fit for strategic positioning and success
+- Integrate the knowledge and skills gained in other business/ accounting courses, and show how the various pieces of the operation fit together for strategic positioning and success

-- Identify the best course of actions for corporate strategy implementation and viable financial results
+- Identify the best courses of action for corporate strategy implementation and viable financial results

 - Evaluate the strategic decisions and their consequences in a comprehensive case review setting